ai-bits/xlstm/README.md

 `pip install torch==2.5.1+cu124 --extra-index-url https://download.pytorch.org/whl/cu124 #Torch INCL!
 CUDA`<br>
 `export CUDA_HOME=/home/gy/anaconda3/pkgs #and add to .bashrc`<br>

-If you are curious re the code changes, have a look in the xlstm-fork repo in `xlstm/xlstm_large/model.py` lines 504 and 508.<br>
+If you are curious re the code changes, have a look in the [AI-bits/xlstm-fork repo](https://github.com/ai-bits/xlstm-fork) in `xlstm/xlstm_large/model.py` lines 504 and 508.<br>
 Looks simple once you found it out. ;-)